UCL/research-computing-with-cpp/02cpp1/standard_library.md

 v.insert(v.end() - 1, 99);  // Insert an element before the last element of the vector
 v.erase(v.begin() + 1);     // Remove the second element of a vector
 ```
-- `v.end()` and `v.begin()` return iterators, special types which can be used to iterate over containers.
-The methods `begin()` and `end()` return iterators to the start and end of a container respectively, and iterations can be incremented using regular arithmetic.
+- `v.end()` and `v.begin()` return **iterators**, special types which can be used to iterate over containers.
+The methods `begin()` and `end()` return iterators to the start and end of a container respectively, and iterators can be incremented using regular arithmetic.
 These can also be used for looping e.g. `for(vector<int>::iterator it = myNums.begin(); it != myNums.end(); it++)`.
 You can use `auto` to infer the iterator type in a loop declaration to make it more succinct.
-- THe memory for a `vector` is assigned in a contiguous block.
+- The memory for a `vector` is assigned in a contiguous block.
 This helps with performance because the vector class can find the memory location of a given element using pointer arithmetic.
 - A `vector` doesn't have a fixed size, but it does have a certain amount of memory allocated to it.
-If you add enough elements to outgrow this size, it will have to allocate new memory of a larger size, and copy the elements over to this new memory to keep it contiguous.
-The cost of this operation scales linearly with the size of your vector; you cannot necessarily predict when this will happen as the amount of memory allocated to a vector by default will be compiler dependent.
+If you add enough elements to outgrow this size, it will have to allocate a new block of memory of a larger size, and copy the elements over to this new memory in order to increase the size and still remain contiguous.
+    - The cost of this operation scales linearly with the size of your vector.
+    - You cannot necessarily predict when this will happen as the amount of memory allocated to a vector by default will be compiler dependent.
     - If you know how much space you will need for a vector, or can place an appropriate limit on it, then you can use the `.reserve(int)` method to reserve space for for a given number of elements, e.g. `v.reserve(20)` will allocate enough memory to `v` to store 20 elements.

+### Accessing Elements

 We can also access elements of a vector in a couple of different ways.
 ```cpp